Rob is a pool-service industry professional with over 20 years of experience.

 Why Is a Bypass Needed?

 Unbalanced water chemistry, most notably, pH and alkalinity, can create an adverse and unwanted effect on a copper heat exchanger: corrosion.
-When a heat exchanger becomes corroded, copper will start to release into the pool water causing copper stains.
+When a heat exchanger becomes corroded, copper will be released into the pool water causing copper stains.

 When to Bypass the Heater

-- Using Algeacides - Some algae control products are copper based.
+- Using Algaecides: Some algae control products are copper-based.
 This is ok to use if you don't have a heater.
-If an algaecide is used, it should be non-copper based.
+If an algaecide is used, it should be non-copper-based.

 Copper Stains in the Pool

 Most copper stains are caused by a heater that has a corroded exchanger and is causing copper to enter the water flow.
 The copper will start to adhere to the floor and walls of the pool finish.